TheDragonSkull/End-Rods-Awaken-Mod/README.md

 - 🧪 **Potion Management** – Store up to 3 potion effects and project them in a 4-block radius.
 - 🕒 **Dynamic GUI** – Custom interface with duration bars, effect icons, tooltips, and a clear button.
 - 🎨 **Visual Feedback** – Block tint and particles change to reflect active potion colors (single or blended).
 - ⚙️ **Automation** – Hopper-compatible potion slots for automated brewing systems.

+This mod supports multiplayer.
+If you find bugs please report so I can try to fix them.

 > Below you'll find how the Awakened End Rod behaves in-game: visuals, area effects, stacking rules, controls and interactions.

+ ---

+❗ IMPORTANT ❗

+This mod is **NOT** compatible with Optifine.

+---

+# 🛠 Crafting Recipe

 ---